cloie-dale/points-intern/README.md

 The input file will match the formating of the example exactly.

-If a negative transaction is made, then those points were removed from the first non-zero transaction made by the same payer.
+If a negative transaction is made, then those points were removed from the first positve transaction made by the same payer.